 The Inn at Venice Beach is an exception on our list of Venice Beach hotels for a couple of reasons.
 It’s the only hotel on the list with an attached parking lot and it is actually a couple of blocks off of the beach.
 It’s also the only one that I’m certain has air conditioning.

-The Inn is a great choice if you have more interest in the Venice Pier and the Venice Canals.
+The Inn is a great choice if you have more interest in the Venice Pier, the Venice Canals and the beautiful Marina del Rey area.
 When you finish the short 2 block walk to the beach you find yourself at the entrance to the Venice Pier and a much more peaceful and quite section of the boardwalk.
 You can rent a bike and zip on up to the busier section of the boardwalk, or even on up to the Santa Monica Pier if you like, but there is plenty to do within walking distance.

-If you cut down Sunburn Street beside the hotel to Grand Canal Ave and walk a block you will find yourself at the Venice Canals, a beautiful, luxury residential district with canals running through the neighborhood.
+If you cut down Sanborn Avenue beside the hotel to Grand Canal Ave and walk a block you will find yourself at the Venice Canals, a beautiful, luxury residential district with canals running through the neighborhood.
 They are reminiscent of the canals in Venice Italy because when Abbot Kinney was developing Venice over a century ago he had set out to create Venice of America.

 The Inn at Venice Beach is modern building, but it has retained the feel of the town.
 It refers to itself as a Bohemian style hotel with chic decor and 1950s inspired art.